 - Disney’s Polynesian Village Resort

-There are three different lines of monorails at Walt Disney World.
-For this article, we’ll focus on the resort monorail.
-And I’ll briefly discuss how to take the monorail to Epcot from a monorail resort.
+Three monorail lines are available at Walt Disney World.
+But for this article, we’re focusing on the resort monorail.
+We’ll also review how to take the monorail to Epcot from a monorail resort.

 The resort monorail stops in the following order: